rdidjurgeit/project2_r.didjurgeit/README.md

 - People that want to know about safety.
 - People that want to test you knowledge.

-User goals are:.
+### User goals are

-- Get an overview of the test knowledge of Boat Licence.
+- Get an overview of the test knowledge of Boat License.
+- Practice to the test, get information about the test.

 The School fills these needs by:

 - Opening with a basic overview and explanation about the rules and giving links to know more about.
-- QUestion are Randomize and not Repeating them self during the game.
+- Question are Randomize and not Repeating them self during the game.
 - you need at the moment 5 correct response to pass but in the future will integrate the correct quantity os question question need it to pass in the test as the wrong question .
+- Prepare for Boating Certification: Whether you're a seasoned boater or a newcomer seeking certification, "Boater's Quest Quiz" serves as an excellent study tool.
+Brush up on the latest regulations and guidelines, ensuring you are well-prepared for any boating examination.

 ## Visual Design